-The following facts are possible thanks to the invaluable responses to U.S. Census Bureau surveys.
-We appreciate the public’s cooperation in helping us measure America’s people, places and economy.
+The following facts are made possible by the invaluable responses to U.S. Census Bureau surveys.
+We appreciate the public’s cooperation as we continuously measure America’s people, places and economy.

-The number of military veterans in the United States in 2021.
+The number of military veterans in the United States in 2022, representing 6.2% of the total civilian population age 18 and over.

-The number of female veterans in the United States in 2021.
+The number of female veterans in the United States in 2022, representing 10.3% of the total veteran population.

-The percentage of veterans in 2021 who were Asian American.
-Additionally, 73.0% of veterans were non-Hispanic White; 8.2% Hispanic or Latino (of any race); 12.3% African American; 0.7% American Indian or Alaska Native; 0.2% Native Hawaiian or Other Pacific Islander; and 2.7% were Some Other Race.
-(The numbers include only those reporting a single race.)
+The percentage of veterans in 2022 who were Hispanic or Latino (of any race).
+Additionally, 72.3% of veterans were White alone (not Hispanic or Latino), 12.4% African American, 2.1% Asian American, 0.8% American Indian or Alaska Native, 0.2% Native Hawaiian or Other Pacific Islander, and 2.8% Some Other Race.
+The percentages include only those who reported a single race.

-The percentage of veterans ages 75 and older in 2021.
-At the other end of the age spectrum, 8.2% of veterans were younger than age 35.
+The percentage of veteran age 75 and older in 2022.
+At the other end of the age spectrum, 8.5% of veterans were younger than age 35.

-Here’s a detailed profile of the veteran population in 2021, including:
+This detailed profile of the U.S. veteran population in 2022 includes data for:

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series: